Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Hebarto_Cornelius.md

 Cornelius made a magic code, sometimes also referred as "necromantic code" due to it being used primarily for those matters, being used by a lot of mages related to The Unseen Mysteries and beyond.
-The script uses thirty-five letters and ten numbers, some of which diverge from baedoorian script.
-They are used for writing sigils of summoned entities, but also as a code to conceal information to the uninitiated.
+The script uses thirty-five letters and ten numbers, some of which diverge from baedoorian script slightly, but not enough to not look like normal writing for most.
+The script is used for writing sigils of summoned entities, but also as a code to conceal information to the uninitiated.

 ---
 ♜✥